 And now, let’s look into the different rules (or directives) that can be used in robots.txt:

-Please note, any line in your robots.txt that does not match the above directives are completely ignored.
-And all directives except sitemap will accept the wildcard * as a prefix, suffix, or the entire string. $ is another wildcard that is honored by both Google & Bing, and it indicates the end of the URL.
+Please note that any line in your robots.txt that does not match the above directives is completely ignored.
+And all directives except sitemap will accept the wildcard * as a prefix, suffix, or the entire string. $ is another wildcard that is honoured by both Google & Bing, and it indicates the end of the URL.

 5 Robots.txt Rule Examples

-Although there are only a handful of rules allowed in robots.txt, it is still easier to make mistakes.
-Hence, we have got some examples of robots.txt rules that you can use right away.
+Although there are only a handful of rules allowed in robots.txt, it is still easy to make mistakes.
+Hence, we have some examples of robots.txt rules that you can use right away.
+However, note that the specific rule you use may differ depending on your URL structure.

 5.1 Disallow Crawling of the Entire Website

-This disallow rule will prevent all the bots from crawling your entire website.
-The / here represents the root of the website directory and all the pages that branch out from.
-Thus, it includes the homepage of your website, and all the pages being linked from it.
+here represents the root of the website directory and all the pages that branch out from it.
+Thus, it includes the homepage of your website and all the pages linked from it.

 We don’t recommend using this rule on a live website, as search engine crawlers will not crawl and index your website.
-But that said, this rule finds its usage in the development and staging sites, where you wouldn’t want the crawlers to access and index the contents of the site.
+However, that being said, this rule is primarily used on development and staging sites, where you wouldn’t want crawlers to access and index the site’s content.

 User-agent: *